tinacms/tina.io/content/blog/data-layer-performant-editing.md

 ### Referential Integrity

 With the introduction of the Data Layer it allows us to now be able to offer referential integrity.
 This will stop a content writer from accidentally making changes to content that could break other content or an entire site.
-The biggest benefits from a content user is the ability to rename files or even delete content safely.
+The biggest benefit to a content user will be the ability to rename files or even delete content without breaking any existing references.